How we sell our films

 And who buys them?

 I’ve listed below where there has been one major sale to a prestigious international broadcaster.
 They will acquire rights to various territories for fixed terms, and then there will be sales to other broadcasters for residual territories.
 However most films incomes are made up through a number of smaller sales to individual broadcasters.
 Just one – small – example.
-Global Whale Shark Mystery sold to individual broadcasters in China, Switzerland, Portugal, Thailand, Sweden, Malaysia, Latvia, UAE, Denmark, Algeria – and Turkish Airlines – before being picked up by French Television.
+Global Whale Shark Mystery sold to individual broadcasters in China, Switzerland, Portugal, Thailand, Sweden, Malaysia, Latvia, UAE, Denmark, Algeria – and Turkish Airlines – before being picked up by the major French Television station Canal Plus.

 And Sea’s Strangest Square Mile sold to a total of 33 different broadcasters in different countries – often small sales individually but all adding up!
 This is when the agents really earn their commissions… A 5 minute contest version of that film was picked up by Washington Post and the last time I checked had over 1.5 million hits.